claudio966/vm2docker/README.md

 # vm2docker
-# Conversion of Virtual Machine application for a Docker Conteiner
+# Conversion of Virtual Machine Application for a Docker Conteiner

 1. The process initialize with the update of your operational system and, after that, the installation of the necessary packages for utilization of qemu program.
 Following.
 ```console